hotschedules/slate/source/includes/making-a-call/getting-started.md

 For more details on IDM, please click [HERE](https://help.hotschedules.com/hc/en-us/articles/115001464671-IDM-Creating-Your-Global-Profile).

-##IDM How to Programatically Retrieve JWT Tokens
+##IDM How to Programmatically Retrieve JWT Tokens

 Before you can retrieve your token, follow these simple setup steps before proceeding.